 - What can students considering a career in public health do while in school to prepare for the transition from student to professional?

 I like to think that when you are a student you have all the world in your hands.
 All the opportunities are there for you, and you just have to go and grab them.

 With that, my tips here apply to any student, not only the ones seeking their career in public health.
 I never took a simple "no" for an answer, I always asked why and how I could go around to make things work toward supporting my career goals.

 Also, don't be shy.
 Remember, we were all students at one point, and all you have to do is ask.
 Go to conferences, meet people, and network.
 The most important asset we can gather when we are a student, besides knowledge, is our networking, and going places and meeting people is the key to success in any field.

 - What are some of the greatest challenges you face on a day-to-day basis in your job?
 Successes?

-My success is partly a result of having a great team at the AntiViral Research Center at UC San Diego, and my current supervisor, Dr. Joel Wertheim, mentoring me as I go on how to improve on those areas and navigate through the bureaucratic system.
+My success is partly a result of having a great team at the AntiViral Research Center at UC San Diego and my current supervisor, Dr. Joel Wertheim, who mentors me as I go on to improve and navigate through the bureaucratic system.

 - Can you tell us more about your mentor position on infectious diseases for the Clinton Global Initiative University?

-These key areas are subdivided into keywords, one of them [being] infectious diseases -- to which I became a mentor last year.
-The mentor's role is to assist CGIU students with projects on that keyword in advancing on their project.
+These key areas are subdivided into keywords, one of them being "infectious diseases," to which I became a mentor last year.
+The mentor's role is to assist CGIU students with projects on that keyword.